bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Rusty Russell: 00:16:54

-And people are like, oh, if we had obstacle the check sick from stack, we can also do it.
+And people are like, oh, if we had obstacle the `CHECKSIG` from stack, we can also do it.
 Sure.
 I can probably build a car out of matchsticks and snot, but I don't want to.
 And don't make me do it.